PhongGCS/skyscanner-landingpage/README.md

-# skyscanner-landingpage
+# Skyscanner

-> My astonishing Nuxt.js project
+> this is skyscanner project from amlichonline

 ## Build Setup